MarcoFaccani/JS-race-simulator/README.md

 3. The race results view

-## Starter Code

-We have supplied you with the following:

-1. An API.
-The API is provided in the form of a binary held in the bin folder.
-You never need to open the binary file, as there are no edits you can make to it.
-Your work will be 100% in the front end.
+Note: the API is provided in the form of a binary held in the bin folder (not coded by me) Note 2: The focus of this project is not UI development or styling practice, but rather the use of the functional programming paradigm in javascript

-2. HTML Views.
-The focus of this course is not UI development or styling practice, so we have already provided you with pieces of UI, all you have to do is call them at the right times.

-## Getting Started

-In order to build this game, we need to run two things: the game engine API and the front end.

 ### Start the Server

-The game engine has been compiled down to a binary so that you can run it on any system.
-Because of this, you cannot edit the API in any way, it is just a black box that we interact with via the API endpoints.

 To run the server, locate your operating system and run the associated command in your terminal at the root of the project.